-With a single application, you can apply for support from all of our Centennial Center Funds.
+With a single application, you can apply for support from multiple Centennial Center Funds.
 Applications require the following materials (see our application form for more details):

 - Abstract (maximum 1 page, 12 pt Times New Roman font, double spaced)

 - Project Statement (maximum 5 pages, 12 pt Times New Roman font, double spaced).
-Should include: a description of the topic and the value/contribution of the proposed study; a summary of the basic ideas and hypotheses; the methodology to be used; the present status of your research; the relevance of your grant application to the grant fund(s) selected; and the materials that will be used.
+Should include: a description of the topic and the value/contribution of the proposed study; a summary of the basic ideas and hypotheses; the methodology to be used; a timeline for the project and the present status of your research (including IRB approval, if relevant); the relevance of your grant application to the grant fund(s) selected; and the materials that will be used.

 - Budget (1 page maximum in spreadsheet, list, or table format)

 - ONLY For graduate students and funding requests over $5000 – two (and no more than two) letters of recommendation submitted via this form.